In today’s article, we are answering the question, “Is Skillshare worth it?” from the view of both a student and a teacher.

 It may be that the course is available in Skillshare, but it’s also for sale over on Udemy for $100.
 If that is the case, you might as well give that hundred bucks to Skillshare, and get a year’s worth of access to the entire Library rather than just the one course.

 Or, you could just do one month at $15 instead of paying a hundred bucks on Udemy.
-Or, I guess it would be pretty easy to just do the two months free trial, and then if you don’t like the course and you don’t like Skillshare then you cancel the trial and you don’t pay anything for the course that you might have spent a hundred bucks on over at Udemy.
+Or, I guess it would be pretty easy to just do the free trial, and then if you don’t like the course and you don’t like Skillshare then you cancel the trial and you don’t pay anything for the course that you might have spent a hundred bucks on over at Udemy.

 Now another thing you have to remember between buying a course out right and on Skillshare, is that when you cancel your Skillshare premium account, you lose access to all of the premium materials.
 So if you buy a course through Udemy, in general you are getting lifetime access to the course.
 The same is not true with Skillshare, so if you plan to consume the course, but you don’t get around to it, then if you quit Skillshare, you lose the opportunity to take the course.